 Panel B of Table 4 describes variation in turnout and support by firm size.
 Retail shareholder turnout decreases with firm size, whereas turnout by shareholders collectively shows no such pattern.
 The bottom part of Panel B reports on shareholder proposals.
-Shareholder proposals in small firms receive a substantial degree of retail and non-retail support, but support declines as we move to larger firms, especially among retail shareholders.
+Shareholder proposals in small firms receive substantial retail and non-retail support, but support declines as we move to larger firms, especially among retail shareholders.
 Importantly, small accounts tend to support shareholder proposals more than large accounts do for firms of any size.

 Panel C of Table 4 provides information on retail voting by proposal category.
 Retail turnout is highest (46%) for proposals regarding mergers and acquisitions, whereas for the overall electorate, turnout varies little across categories.
 Retail and non-retail support for M&A transactions exceeds support for other management proposals, which may reflect management control over the timing of such transactions.
-As in Panel A, shareholder proposals (environmental, social, and governance) receive weaker support from retail shareholders relative to the overall electorate.
-The weaker support of social responsibility proposals by retail shareholders as compared to institutions may reflect the different incentives involved in managing one's own account as compared to managing money for others, which we discuss in greater detail in Section 7.3.
+As in Panel A, shareholder proposals (environmental, social, and governance) receive weaker support from retail shareholders relative to the overall electorate, potentially reflecting the different incentives involved in managing one's own account as compared to managing money for others; we discuss this in greater detail in Section 7.3.